A multichannel sound art installation based on inductive power.

 We study the question of how wireless, self-contained CMOS-synthesizers with built-in speakers can be used to achieve low-threshold operability of multichannel sound fields.
 We deliberately use low-tech and DIY approaches to build simple sound modules for music interaction and education in order to ensure accessibility of the technology.
 The modules are operated by wireless power transfer (WPT).
 A multichannel sound field can be easily generated and modulated by placing several sound objects in proximity to the induction coils.
 Alterations in sound are caused by repositioning, moving or grouping the sound modules.
 Although not physically linked to each other, the objects start interacting electro-acoustically when they share the same magnetic field.
 Because they are equipped with electronic sound generators and transducers, the sound modules can work independently from a sound studio situation.

 The core concept of our approach was to build wireless sound modules.
-Transducers are integrated into a module casing.
-Non-sophisticated music electronics are used to generate audio signals.
-The modules are powered by induction coils.
-WPT is based on the following principle: a power supply driving a circuit generates an alternating current which, in turn, is transmitted to a wound wire to form a flat spiral coil.
-This is called the transmitter.
-Voltage is induced into the receiver coil by electromagnetic induction.
-The voltage is then rectified to enable it to drive another circuit.
-Alterations in sound are caused by repositioning, moving or grouping the sound modules.
-Although the objects are not physically linked to each other, they start interacting electro-acoustically when they share the same magnetic field.
+Non-sophisticated music electronics are used to generate audio signals, while transducers are integrated into the module’s casing.
+The modules are powered by induction coils (see Figure 1).
+WPT is based on the following principle: a power supply driving a circuit that generates an alternating current which, in turn, is transmitted to a flat spiral coil.
+Voltage is induced into the receiver coil by electromagnetic induction; the voltage is then rectified to enable it to drive another circuit.
+This method is implemented in standards like Qi.
+Due to its limited range, the induction method is mainly used for charging the rechargeable batteries of hand-held devices.
+This magnetic field exists only close to the transmitter coil and is thus called a “near field”.
+According to the inverse-square law, the both coils should have a parallel orientation to one another and should be placed in close proximity to achieve best inductive coupling for high efficiency.